 Chickens are hardy birds that adapt well to a wide range of temperatures if given the resources needed to keep themselves warm.
-In this article we’ll talk about a few basic ways to winterize your chicken coop, a few unique ideas to help your birds stay toasty through the coldest months, and how to keep your girls laying eggs year round.
+In this article we’ll talk about a few basic ways to winterize your chicken coop, add insulation, and adjust lighting to help your birds stay toasty through the coldest months, and specific ways to help your hens keep laying eggs year round.

 Improving the winterization of your coop + a few more tips from the pros can help keep your chickens laying eggs productively all winter long.

 Like your house, your chicken coop may need seasonal weatherproofing.
 In hot summer months, large screened windows and doors help air flow through a coop, cooling it and improving air quality.
 In the winter, windows and door screens left exposed can result in dangerously cold temperatures inside the coop.
 To help your chickens keep warm and laying eggs through the winter, plan ways to cover and insulate large exposed areas of your coop.

 For our chicken coop, we fit rigid foam sheets (designed to insulate garage doors) to fit over most of the screened panels in doors and windows (leave small openings for fresh air to circulate).
 This easy upgrade in the fall takes two minutes to install but makes a huge difference in the temperature of the coop during the coldest nights.

 TIP: Be sure and leave a few gaps for ventilation.